masterarrow/movie_updates_bot/README.md

 1. Start in development mode `yarn start dev`.
 2. Build the app `yarn run build`.
 3. Start in production mode `yarn run start`.

+For information about deployment on Heroku see [HEROKU DEPLOY.md](/HEROKU DEPLOY.md).